Three people dead in school shooting in US state of Wisconsin

 The shooting on Monday at the Abundant Life Christian School in Madison, Wisconsin, also left others wounded with at least five people taken to local hospitals, the Madison Police Department said.

-Law enforcement agencies have yet to provide details on the victims but said children are among the dead.
+The police said that the victims were a teacher and a teenage student.

 The suspected shooter was identified by Madison Police Chief Shon Barnes as a student at the school.
 Barnes told reporters that police officers who responded to the shooting did not fire their own weapons and found the suspected shooter dead at the scene.
+He later added that the motive was unknown.

 “Today is a sad, sad day not only for Madison but for our entire country, where yet another police chief is doing a press conference to speak about violence in our community,” Barnes said.
 “Every child, every person in that building, is a victim and will be a victim forever.
 These types of trauma don’t just go away.”